bavelsoft/fieldmapper/README.md

 Typemapper generates implements of interfaces with @TypeMap annotated methods.

-For example, for dependency injection, use abstract getter methods and just implement those methods in subclasses of the generated classes.

 To get automatically generated code for mapping object of class Y to objects of class X, annotate an abstract method:

     interface Foo {